 Short on a budget?
 Try to partner with a photographer; help them with their brand awareness as they help you with your images.
 You can do this by sharing their work on your social media and providing positive reviews and testimonials online.
 You can also pay them in kind with some of your products.
 Just try and ensure that the value you are giving is the same as what you are getting.

 Although I don’t recommend this, it is still an option.
 DIY business photography requires you to invest in a good camera and learn the ropes of business photography.
 Seek help.
 If you have a photographer friend in your circles, they can help you get it right.

-Every business is striving to maximize their brand awareness and to increase website traffic and conversion rates.
+Every business is striving to maximize its brand awareness and to increase website traffic and conversion rates.
 Sadly many startups have succumbed to the snare that is stock photography.
-Stock photos are cheesy, irrelevant and unreal.
+Stock photos are cheesy, irrelevant, and unreal.
 Save your brand, don’t use stock photography.